diekhans/pipettor/README.rst

 * Asynchronous reading and writing to and from the pipeline maybe done without risk of deadlock.
 * Pipeline can run asynchronously or block until completion.
-* File-like objects maybe created for reading or writing a pipeline.
+* File-like objects for reading or writing a pipeline.
 * Documentation: https://pipettor.readthedocs.org.